muhme/joomla-branches-tester/README.md

 The access to Joomla uses unattractively different URLs from the host and from the Docker containers.
 For example, for Joomla 4.4:
 * http://localhost:7044 - from host
 * [http://jst_44](http://jst_44) - from docker container

+The initial `create.sh` script runs about an hour and requires about 7 GB disk space.

 ## License